Date: 2025-07-22

 There are also very large subway stations.

 After reviewing my pictures, I realized that I only really took them when there was a small amount of foot traffic.
-This is because walking with a lot of New Yorkers is actually takes a decent amount of effort.
+This is because walking with a lot of New Yorkers actually takes a decent amount of effort.
 I'll try to explain it:

 New Yorkers tend to speed walk with a set path.
 By setting that path, they project where they want to go and to expect you to do the same.
 Because I'm more used to crowds that go with the flow, I would often change my path initially and I could tell this slightly annoyed the people around me.